barashe/bacpacs/README.md

 Below are detailed running examples of the two possible bacpacs schemes:
 1. Predicting data using bacpacs pre-trained model: bacpacs comes with a pre-trained model, used in the bacpacs paper.
 The pre-trained model can be easily downloaded and used.
 2. Training and using a model: bacpacs can also be used to translate a training set of organisms into a feature vector that can be fed into an SVM training module, and to then translate a test set into a feature vector which uses the same features as the training set.
 The pathogenicity of the organisms in the test set can then be predicted using the trained model.
 The organisms in both the training set and the test set are fed as raw amino acid fasta files (faa files).
-3. Trainig a model for prediction using the command line interface.
+3. Training a model for prediction using the command line interface.
 4. Using bacpacs trained model for prediction via the command line interface.

 The example code below should be used in Python 2.7.
 Full documentation of each of the methods appears in the code.
 This example code can be found in [examples](https://github.com/barashe/bacpacs/tree/master/examples).